christiandaley/SumSharp/README.md

 2. If the `UnionStorageStrategy` for the union is:
    - `InlineValueTypes`: Cases with `Default` storage have their values stored inline if `SumSharp` detects that the type is a value type, otherwise in an `object` field shared with all other cases that are stored as an object
    - `OneObject`: Cases with `Default` storage have their values stored in an `object` field shared with all other cases that are stored as an object.
 3. Single type optimization: If there is exactly one unique type across all cases, none of the cases use `AsObject` storage, and the storage strategy for the union is `InlineValueTypes`, inline storage will be used for that unique type even if it's a reference type or unconstrained generic type.
 For non-generic reference types this has no effect other than the member field being the same type as the stored value rather than being an `object`.
-For unconstrained generic types this has the effect of preventing boxing whenever the substituted type ends up being a value type.
+For unconstrained generic types this prevents boxing whenever the type is a value type at runtime.

-#### What exactly is inline storage?
+#### What is inline storage?

-What it means for a type to be stored "inline" depends on whether `SumSharp` [recognizes that type as meeting the `unmanaged` constraint](#in-what-circumstances-does-sumsharp-know-if-a-type-is-unmanaged).
+What it means for a type to be stored "inline" depends on whether that type meets the `unmanaged` constraint and if the type is generic or non-generic.

-- If `SumSharp` detects that a type is unmanaged, it will share storage for that type along with all other types it detects as being unmanaged.
+- If a **non-generic** type meets the unmanaged constraint it will share storage with all other non-generic unmanaged types in the union.
 The total size of the storage is determined by the size of the largest unmanaged type across all cases.
-The storage itself is a struct member field in the union type that requires no heap allocation.
+The storage itself is a struct member field in the union that requires no heap allocation.
+- If a **generic** type meets the unmanaged constraint and the case has `UseManagedStorage` set to true, the unmanaged generic type will share storage with the non-generic unmanaged types.
+The `UnmanagedStorageSize` argument to the `UnionStorage` attribute must be explicitly set to a non-zero value or compilation will fail.
-- If `SumSharp` cannot determine that a type is unmanaged it will provide a dedicated member field for that type.
-Any other cases with the same type will share the same field.
+- Otherwise, a dedicated member field is provided for that type.
+All cases holding that type will share the same field.

-#### In what circumstances does SumSharp know if a type is unmanaged?

-The circumstances in which `SumSharp` knows that a type meets the `unmanaged` constraint are:

-1. The type is a primitive type (double, int, bool, etc.) or an enum type
-2. The type is a non-generic struct that is declared in the same assembly as the union type, and recursively contains only primitive/enum types or other structs also defined in the same assmebly as the union type
-3. The `ForceUnmanagedStorage` argument is set to `true`

 Let's walk through an example: